TritonVM/tasm-lib/README.md

-# tasm-snippets
+# tasm-lib

+This repository contains a collection of functions written in Triton VM assembly (tasm).

+There are two big projects to be written in tasm:
+ - The consensus logic of [Neptune](https://neptune.cash/)
+ - The recursive Triton VM STARK verifier (recufier)

-This repo is a place to put your TASM snippets and for getting an overview of the run times of the consensus and the recufi code.
+This repository helps get an overview of the run times of the consensus code and the recufier code.

-Please place the code in the appropriate folders.
+Please place code in the appropriate directories, or create them if non-existent.

-Please use this an append-only list.
-So if the cycle count changes because `triton-vm` is updated, or you find a better way of solving a problem, then add a new line to the appropriate table, add a comment to the two relevant lines, and add a counter to the algorithm name, or update the
-TVM version when appropriate.
+The lists below keep track of improvements to individual algorithms.
+If the cycle count changes because Triton VM is updated, or you find a better way of solving a problem, then add a new line to the appropriate table, add a comment to the two relevant lines, and add a counter to the algorithm name, or update the TVM version when appropriate.

 ## Consensus Code
 | Name | Author(s) | Last edited | TVM version | Tested and Rust-shadowed | Notes | Cycle Count | Asymptotic Runtime |